 - Landfill gas is generated by the natural decomposition of the waste deposited in a landfill.

 - Landfill gas consists of ~45 – 55% Methane, ~35 – 50% Carbon Dioxide, ~5 – 10% Nitrogen, <1% Oxygen, and trace compounds at parts per million levels.

 - If not properly managed, landfill gas can be a significant source of air pollution or it could migrate.

 - South Side Landfill has been actively collecting landfill gas for beneficial use since the 1980s.

 - Most of the landfill gas from South Side Landfill is currently processed for sale to Rolls-Royce Corporation Indianapolis facilities for use as boiler and/or generator fuel and to Vertellus Specialties, Inc. Indianapolis facilities for boiler fuel.

-- The energy equivalent for the landfill gas delivered by South Side Landfill in 2008: ~275 railcars of coal or 138,000 barrels of oil.
+- The energy equivalent for the landfill gas delivered by South Side Landfill in 2018: 122,000 barrels of oil.

 - Over time, approximately 20% (by weight) of typical municipal solid waste is recoverable as landfill gas.

 At South Side Landfill, we take our role as a steward of the environment very seriously.
 That’s why we have invested millions of dollars over the past two decades to install cut-off walls around the entire landfill.